What impacts countless lives worldwide every day sending out waves of pain and suffering?

 Suicides are the tenth leading cause of death in the U.S. That’s one hundred and thirty-two people every single day.
 Five every hour.
-In 2018, the American Foundation for Suicide Prevention (www.afsp.org) recorded 1.4 million Americans made at least one attempt with 48,344 souls succumbing to this national tragedy.* How many are never even reported?
+In 2019, the American Foundation for Suicide Prevention (www.afsp.org) stated suicide was the 10th leading cause of death in the U.S. They recorded 1.38 million Americans made at least one attempt with 47, 511 souls succumbing to this national tragedy.* How many are never even reported?
 These aren’t meaningless statistics.
 Life is precious.
 Each number represents a person who was loved, who once had hopes and dreams—who mattered.

 My Family Secrets